chef-boneyard/audit/README.md

 To install a different version of the InSpec gem, or to force installation of the gem, set the `node['audit']['inspec_version']` attribute to the version you wish to be installed.

-#### Configure node
+### Configure node

 Once the cookbook is available in Chef Server, you need to add the `audit::default` recipe to the run-list of each node.
 The profiles are selected via the `node['audit']['profiles']` attribute.
+A complete list of the possible configuration are documented in [Supported Configurations](docs/supported_configuration.md).
 For example you can define the attributes in a role or environment file like this:

 node.default['audit']['profiles'].push("path": "#{PROFILES_PATH}/mylinux-failure-success")